 - A work environment that supports and facilitates ethical practice, in accordance with the Code of Ethics for Nurses with Interpretive Statements.

 - To freely and openly advocate for themselves and their patients, without fear of retribution.

-- To fair compensation for their work, consistent with the knowledge, experience, and professional
+- To fair compensation for their work, consistent with their knowledge, experience, and professional responsibilities.

 - To negotiate the conditions of their employment, either as individuals or collectively, in all practice settings.